qrxnz/stego-toolkit-nix/README.md

 ```sh
 https://github.com/qrxnz/stego-toolkit-nix.git
 ```
-In the 'stego-toolkit-nix' directory, use the command `nix develop` or if you are using `direnv`, type `direnv allow`
+In the 'stego-toolkit-nix' directory, use the command `nix develop` or if you are using `direnv`, use the command `direnv allow`

 Done!
 You can start using the tools.
 Below you will find a list and instructions